 Getting There: From Amsterdam Central take the Intercity train to Den Haag.
 The trip takes just under an hour.

 6. Scheveningen: To escape Amsterdam’s bustle, hit this lively beach resort in Den Haag’s wealthy northern district.
-In addition to a sandy beach, colorful esplanade, activity-packed pier and the Scheveningen lighthouse, there’s a Sea Life aquarium, Pathé cinema, Steigenberger Kurhaus music theater, Scheveningen Museum and casino.
-Trendy clubs, restaurants, surf schools and other water sports options line the wide Noorderstrand promenade.
-Giant sculptures add a whimsical touch, while numerous bars and eating establishments provide spots to grab a drink or meal while watching the action in the harbor.
+In addition to a sandy beach, colorful esplanade, activity-packed pier, and the Scheveningen lighthouse, there’s a Sea Life aquarium, Pathé cinema, Steigenberger Kurhaus music theater, the Scheveningen Museum, and a casino.
+Trendy clubs, restaurants, surf schools,

 Getting There: From Amsterdam Central, take the Intercity train to Den Haag Central.
 Transfer to Bus #9 to Scheveningen Noorderstrand.
 The whole trip should take about 1½ hours.